The Body Project Training

 About The Body Project

-During the intervention, participants challenge appearance ideals through group discussions, written activities, role plays and behavioural challenges.
+Over four-hours of interactive, guided workshops, young people learn practical skills to challenge appearance ideals and improve their body image through group discussion, written activities, role plays and behavioural challenges.

-Studies show that The Body Project can be successfully delivered by trained community providers³.
+Studies show that The Body Project can be successfully delivered by community providers after just 1-2 days of training³.

 • The Body Project typically runs across 4 x 1-hour in-person sessions and includes brief at-home exercises.